Profile Pic

 Jun 2022 - Oct 2022

-I worded as a project management intern and used my coding skills to process files, which made our workflow more efficent.
+I worded as a project management intern and used my coding skills to process files, which made our workflow more efficient.

 Fudan Yayan